Alik64/NODE_JS/triad/README.md

-# REST API for a CrossFit Training Application.
+# REST API for a Triple Triad Game

-Create, update and delete your WOD's (Workouts of the Day)
+Create, update and delete Characters

 ## ARCHITECTURE